 - Minimal wasted corners, landings, or seating areas

-Some good choices include bungalow style plans.
+Some good choices include bungalow style house plans.
 Bungalows vary in size, but are typically under 1,500 square feet.
-Their exterior design can range from Craftsman to Cape Cod.
+Their exterior design can range from Craftsman (sometimes referred to as Arts and Crafts) to Cape Cod.
 These small floor plans normally focus on the living/dining/kitchen area as the central “living area” with the bedrooms anchored towards the back or to the sides of the house.
 Bungalow plans include both open floor plans, where the kitchen is open towards the dining and living areas, as well as more “closed” floor plans, where the rooms are only connected by doorways.

 The benefits of choosing smaller, more functional floor plans can mean huge savings in your electric and gas bill.
 It may also mean you accumulate less “stuff” because you have fewer wasted areas that end up getting filled with things you never use.
 Another good reason for a small floor plan.